Sivakasi: Economy

 The economy of Sivakasi is dependent on three major industries: firecrackers, matchbox manufacturing, and printing.
-The town has 520 registered printing industries, 53 match factories, 32 chemical factories, seven soda factories, four flour mills and two rice and oil mills.
-The town is the nodal center for firecracker manufacturing at the national level.
+The city has 520 registered printing industries, 53 match factories, 32 chemical factories, seven soda factories, four flour mills and two rice and oil mills.
+The city is the nodal center for firecracker manufacturing at the national level.
 In 2020 there are around 1070 registered firecracker manufacturing companies in sivakasi and 8 lakh (800,000) people were directly and indirectly employed by the industry.
 Some of the private enterprises had an annual turnover of ₹5 billion.
-In 2011, the combined estimated turnover of the firecracker, matchbox making and printing industry in the town was around ₹20 billion.
+In 2011, the combined estimated turnover of the firecracker, matchbox making and printing industry in the city was around ₹20 billion.
 Approximately 70% of the firecrackers and matches produced in India are from Sivakasi.
-The hot and dry climate of the town is conducive to the firecracker and matchbox making industries.
+The hot and dry climate of the city is conducive to the firecracker and matchbox making industries.
 The raw materials for these industries were procured from Sattur earlier but were discontinued due to the high power and production cost.
 The source of raw materials is Kerala and Andaman.
 The paper for the printing industry is procured from various states.
-The town is a major producer of diaries, contributing to 30% of the total diaries produced in India.
-Printing industry in the town was initially utilized for printing labels for the firecrackers and later evolved with modern machinery to grow as a printing hub.
+The city is a major producer of diaries, contributing to 30% of the total diaries produced in India.
+Printing industry in the city was initially utilized for printing labels for the firecrackers and later evolved with modern machinery to grow as a printing hub.
 In 2012, all the industries suffered 15–20% production loss due to power shortage and escalating labor cost.

 The major issues in the fireworks industry in Sivakasi is child labour and frequent accidents.
 In a blast in 1991 in a factory, 39 people were killed and 65 others were injured.

 In July 2009, more than 40 people were killed in a fire accident in a firecracker unit.
 The police traced out unregistered units and irregularities that led to the accident.
 In a fire accident in August 2011, seven people were killed and five were seriously injured.
 A similar fire accident and blast in a private unit in September 2012 killed 40 people and injured 38 others.
 The common reasons cited for the accidents are inadequate training of workers and supervisors involved in different stages of production and marketing of firecracker items.
 Other reasons are found to be overstocking of explosives, raw material and finished goods, and employment of workers in excess of the permitted strength.